lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
 (Note that if the resulting data unit exceeds the maximum payload size of the underlying LPWAN technology, fragmentation is performed, see
 {{Frag}}.)
 The resulting
-data unit is sent as one or more layer two (L2) frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).
+data unit is sent as one or more L2 frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).
 The NGW sends the data to an SCHC C/D for decompression.
 The SCHC C/D can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D.